The Complete Guide to Zone 0 Landscaping in San Diego

 For many years, homeowners believed that homes were destroyed only when large flames reached the structure.
 Modern wildfire research has shown something very different.
 In many cases, homes ignite because wind-driven embers travel far ahead of the main fire, landing in combustible materials located immediately next to the home.

-These embers can accumulate in bark mulch, dry leaves, wood fencing, landscape debris, patio furniture, planter beds, and other combustible materials surrounding a structure.
+These embers can accumulate in bark mulch, dry leaves, wood Fencing, landscape debris, patio furniture, planter beds, and other combustible materials surrounding a structure.
 Once these materials ignite, the fire can spread directly to the home—even when the wildfire itself is still hundreds of feet away.

 This understanding has fundamentally changed wildfire preparedness throughout California and has led to increased attention on what is now known as Zone 0—the five-foot area immediately surrounding your home.